-(e) Hwy 810, Quebec:
+(e) Hwy 810, Québec:

 The Company owns a 100% interest in the Hwy 810 Property, which is located proximal to the producing Casa Berardi gold mine approximately 70 kms south of the Detour-Fenelon Gold Trend Property.
-The property was acquired by staking and there are no royalties or other encumbrances on the property.
+There are no royalties or other encumbrances on the property.

-(f) Other Quebec Properties:
+(f) Casault, Québec: